bigbluejay9/scheduling-links-aggregator/README.md

 ### Validator

-The validator is an executable Ruby script just run it with the argument 'help' to see details
+The validator is an executable Ruby script.
+Just run it with the argument 'help' to see details:
 ```sh
 $ cd validator
 $ ./validator help